BugMeNot

-BugMeNot is an Internet service that provides usernames and passwords to let Internet users bypass mandatory free registration on websites.
+BugMeNot is an Internet service that provides usernames and passwords allowing Internet users to bypass mandatory free registration on websites.
 It was started in August 2003 by an anonymous person, later revealed to be Guy King, and allowed Internet users to access websites that have registration walls (for instance, that of The New York Times) with the requirement of compulsory registration.
 This came in response to the increasing number of websites that request such registration, which many Internet users find to be an annoyance and a potential source of email spam.